bigtobster/pgn-extract-alt/README.md

 # PGN-extract-alt
-A highly extensible modular rewrite of the PGN processing application pgn-extract written in Java.
+A highly extensible modular rewrite of the PGN processing application pgn-extract written in Java and available on Windows, Mac and Linux.

 ##Latest##
  <ul>